Write a Smart Contract

 ### Chiliz-Specific Implementation Details

-While Chiliz Chain is EVM-compatible, certain "local rules" apply, specifically regarding token decimals and EVM versions.
+While Chiliz Chain is EVM-compatible, certain "local rules" apply, specifically regarding token decimals.

 #### CAP-20 Compliance (Fan Tokens)

-If you are writing a contract that interacts with Fan Tokens (e.g., a Staking Pool for $PSG or $BAR), you must handle 0 decimals.
+If you are writing a contract that interacts with Fan Tokens (e.g., a Staking Pool for $PSG or $BAR), account for their decimals rather than assuming a fixed value.

 ### Gas Optimization on Chiliz